This is branded content for King.

 All the advice in the world can't replace experiencing the sofa for yourself.
 Get out and road test a few options, you'll be able to feel the King difference as soon as you sit back and relax, and that's the true test of quality.

 King's newest showroom in Australia has opened in Newcastle offering more than 800 square metres of King's award-winning and iconic range of modular sofas, armchairs and recliners, bedroom, dining and home office furniture.
-Now is the perfect time to make your perfect sofa purchase with the King Sofa Sale on until 14 June.
+Find out if your perfect sofa is waiting for you there.

 This is branded content for King.